 Junior Coach - For ages 15-17 older prior to Dec.
 31. Coaches are the backbone of the development pipeline, providing leadership to athletes through club programs.
-Junior Coaches turning 18 or older undergo periodic background screening and annual SafeSport training to help provide a SafeSport environment in clubs.
+Junior Coaches are required to complete annual SafeSport training, and Introduction to Avalanches, to help provide a SafeSport environment in clubs.
 In addition, coaches are required to take a short online education program on important coaching guidelines.
 U.S. Ski & Snowboard also provides coaches with an in-depth sport education program, helping them achieve various certification levels in their sport.
 Note: Required for access to coaching credentials at all sanctioned competitions.
 Issuance of credentials to appropriate working coaches is the responsibility of the event.